Career Definition for a Nuclear Technologist

 Individuals interested in researching devices and processes involving nuclear materials should consider becoming nuclear engineers.
 Depending on the industry, nuclear engineers may work in a lab, office or power plant.
 They design machines and system components, oversee power reactor operation activities, create waste handling procedures, ensure safety standards are met and develop new ways to use nuclear materials in the medical field and in power creation.

 To work in the profession, a bachelor's degree in nuclear engineering is required, and professional engineer (PE) licensure can provide an advantage when seeking a job.
 Although licensing from the U.S. Nuclear Regulatory Commission is not required for engineers working at nuclear power plants, they must complete months of training in safety and regulatory practices.
-The BLS projected a 4% decrease in the number of nuclear engineer positions during the 2014-2024 decade, resulting in a loss of 700 jobs.
-According to the BLS, these engineers received $102,950 in median yearly wages in 2015.
+The BLS projected a 4% increase in the number of nuclear engineer positions during the 2016-2026 decade, resulting in a gain of 700 jobs.
+According to the BLS, these engineers received $105,810 in median yearly wages in 2017.

 Nuclear Power Reactor Operator